AM I NEXT? NO LOVE AT SYMBOTIC

 AM I NEXT?
 NO LOVE AT LUMINAR TECHNOLOGIES

-Palo Alto, California-based Luminar Technologies, a developer of vision-based lidar and machine perception technologies, primarily for atonomous self-driving cars, has announced a restructuring that will focus on an "asset light" business model that retains R&D activities while outsourcing manufacturing to third-party companies.
+Palo Alto, California-based Luminar Technologies, a developer of vision-based lidar and machine perception technologies primarily for autonomous self-driving cars, has announced a restructuring to focus on an "asset light" business model that retains R&D activities while outsourcing manufacturing to third-party companies.

 The restructuring will impact 20% of the company's workforce, approximately 147 employees.